 He is a Chartered Accountant with a long track record of financial management in financial services and the service sector.
-The challenges of managing the finances of a large and ambitious school run on a wafer thin surplus and of funding major capital projects are more than enough to keep him busy.

 James ensures our school complies with a wide range of laws and regulations, from charity law and accounting regulations to health and safety, employment law, data protection and building regulations.